Last reviewed: 5 Oct 2024

 Bipolar disorder in adults

 A recurrent and often chronic mental illness, bipolar disorder is marked by episodes of hypomania or mania and depression, associated with a change or impairment in functioning.
-The long-term course of illness is characterised by a predominance of depression, although a history of at least one manic, hypomanic, or mixed episode is required to make the diagnosis of a bipolar disorder.
+The long-term course of illness is characterized by a predominance of depression, although a history of at least one manic, hypomanic, or mixed episode is required to make the diagnosis of a bipolar disorder.

 Bipolar I disorder: at least one manic episode.